Skip to content

 Conflict-of-interest disclosure

-The boundary: ATR's rules, CHANGELOG, benchmark data, and documentation must not be distorted by PanGuard AI's commercial interests.
-ATR's issue tracker and PR review process is open to everyone, including PanGuard AI's competitors.
-ATR's GOVERNANCE.md is publicly auditable on GitHub.
+The boundary: ATR's rules, CHANGELOG, benchmark data, and documentation must not be distorted by any commercial interest.
+ATR's issue tracker and PR review process is open to everyone — including competitors of that commercial interest, who may propose rules, review pull requests, and fork the entire standard.
+GOVERNANCE.md is publicly auditable on GitHub.
+Neutrality is not asserted; it is what these open doors, one by one, demonstrate.

 If you observe any violation of this boundary, please open an issue on GitHub or email [email protected].